 Enhancing options for foreign entrepreneurs

-Many entrepreneurs and foreign nationals face significant challenges in entering the U.S. to meet with venture capitalists, raise money, or develop and direct their businesses.
-DHS will expand immigration options for foreign entrepreneurs who meet certain criteria for creating jobs, attracting investment, and generating revenue in the U.S., to ensure that our system encourages them to grow our economy.
-However, the criteria will include income thresholds so that these individuals are not eligible for certain public benefits like welfare or tax credits under the Affordable Care Act.
+“DHS will expand immigration options for foreign entrepreneurs who meet certain criteria for creating jobs, attracting investment, and generating revenue in the U.S., to ensure that our system encourages them to grow our economy.
+The criteria will include income thresholds so that these individuals are not eligible for certain public benefits like welfare or tax credits under the Affordable Care Act.”

-DHS will clarify guidance on this matter to provide greater assurance to individuals with pending LPR applications or certain temporary status the ability to travel abroad with advanced (“parole”) permission.
+“DHS will clarify its guidance to provide greater assurance to individuals with a pending LPR application or certain temporary status permission to travel abroad with advance permission (“parole”).”

-“In order to strengthen educational experiences of foreign students studying science, technology, engineering, and mathematics (STEM) at US universities, DHS will propose changes to expand and extend the use of the existing Optional Practical Training (OPT) program for an additional 17 months of OPT [total of 29 months] and require stronger ties between OPT students and their colleges and universities following graduation.
+“In order to strengthen educational experiences of foreign students studying science, technology, engineering, and mathematics (STEM) at U.S. universities, DHS will propose changes to expand and extend the use of the existing Optional Practical Training (OPT) program and require stronger ties between OPT students and their colleges and universities following graduation.”

 Do you need assistance with your immigration case?